 - Briefly in Futurama.
 After a lot of brain-switching, the Professor, in Bender's body, while acting as a circus robot named Nonchalanto, ends up protecting Bender in a robot prince's body in a violent sword fight to the death on the floor of the United Nations (it Makes Sense In Context).
 A young boy watching proudly exclaims "When I grow up, I want to be a diplomat!"

-- The Legend of Korra: Zuko's current calling.
-He reigned as Fire Lord for some 60 odd years while he rebuilt the Fire Nations reputation and the rest of the worlds... everything.
-He then retired, abdicated his title and position to his daughter, being the first Fire Lord to do so since... ever.
+- Zuko's current calling in The Legend of Korra.
+He reigned as Fire Lord for some sixty-odd years while he rebuilt the Fire Nations' reputation and the rest of the world's... everything.
+He then retired, abdicated his title and position to his daughter, being the first Fire Lord to do so in over one hundred years.
 He now travels the world, acts as an unofficial Fire Nation ambassador and helps people out.
 He's 87.
 And that won't stop him from taking part in epic firebending battles from the back of his dragon mount.

 - Lampshaded by The Rachel Maddow Show: an over-the-shoulder graphic for a story on US Ambassador to Syria Robert Ford read "Ambadassador''.